-Associate professor; ; Coordinator of higher education program; Director of Jandris Center for Innovative Higher Education
+Associate Professor; Faculty Director of Jandris Center for Innovative Higher Education (JCENTER); Coordinator of Higher Education Program

 Ph.D., University of Wisconsin-Madison, 1999, higher education administration

 M.S., University of Wisconsin-Madison, 1996, higher education administration